7+ years' experience in project management in commercial/civic and/or high-end residential landscape architecture.

 - Project Health: create and proactively manage project work plans (project schedules, fee, deliverables, etc.).

-- Anticipation: act in a proactive manner and effectively apply our processes (Hoerr Schaudt Playbooks)
+- Anticipation: mater and effective application of our processes (Hoerr Schaudt Playbooks)

 - Quality Control: Maintain overall design intent and standards throughout the process collaborating with internal project teams when needed per Hoerr Schaudt Playbooks.